MaqC254/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-This contains all the assignments I do for th DSA cousera course.
+This contains everything I do on data Structures and algorithms.